"The risk of a wrong decision is preferable to the terror of indecision."

 - Letting life decide by default

-The Chump rationalizes caution, but fear of being wrong drives him—and he pays in missed chances and shrinking confidence.
+The Chump rationalizes caution, but fear of being wrong drives him.
+He pays in missed chances and shrinking confidence.

 Near Enemies of Decisiveness